Hahkobeh/ConfusedSorter/README.md

 # ConfusedSorter
-Project for Data Structures Class - Implements a sorter which reads from a txt file and sorts mainly natural numbers while also fulfilling given specifications
+Project for Data Structures and Algorithms class - Implements a sorter which reads from a txt file and sorts mainly natural numbers while also fulfilling given specifications

 # Program is run by: